 Read our UCAT blog that has been written by 1st year medical student, Rebecca Glendell who attended the summer school in 2018, received 4 medical school offers and scored in the top 1% of the UCAT in the UK.

 On Saturday morning students will undertake formal mock MMI (multiple mini-interviews) and panel interviews with Mentors (doctors).
 In the run up to Saturday morning, students will have interview preparation every evening throughout the week in a more informal and fun way.
-On Monday, we will introduce them to advanced communication skills and ask them to complete fun interview stations.
-By Friday evening, they will be interviewed by the mentors they have been working with during the week in preparation for the brand new Doctors who will interview them on Saturday morning.
+We will introduce them to advanced communication skills and ask them to complete fun interview stations at the start of the week.
+Students will learn interview theory as well as effective delivery via multiple interview simulations.
 Summer School students will have been interviewed at least 10 times throughout the week and they will be given verbal and written feeback with mark schemes to take home.
+It is a lot more fun that it sounds and helps to desensitise students to the nerves that are associated with medical school interviews.
 In November and December, students will be invited to further mock interview days in London/Birmingham/Stirling for additional refreshers during interview season (November-March).
 In addition, they will be given skype interview practice with the Chief Mentors before every medical school interview that they attend.

 Find out what last year’s students thought about the interview preparation that they received:

 Choosing 4 medical schools out of 42 is a significant and time consuming challenge.
 Your selection plays an important role in obtaining your offers.
 Medical Schools differ in their entry requirements, competition ratios, weightings for various parts of the application (e.g. UCAT/interview etc) and teaching style.
 Selecting your universities carefully will give you a distinct advantage in terms of obtaining offers.